jekymin8232/vitalguardai-com/README.md

 As future exploration missions move toward long-duration operations on the Moon, Mars, and other planetary environments, resilient communication architectures may benefit from incorporating multiple independent communication pathways.
 Ultrasonic AI-enabled communication represents one possible area of research within this broader pursuit of robust, autonomous, and infrastructure-resilient space systems.

+**Future lunar and Martian habitats may benefit from exploring complementary communication channels as part of a broader resilience strategy for contingency and worst-case operational scenarios.**